Skip to content

 Ituto breakfast

-The Rule of Osha establishes as a tradition that in the mañaOn the ninth day of the death of a religious, a mass for the dead is held in a Catholic Church.
+The Rule of Osha It establishes as a tradition that on the morning of the ninth day after the death of a religious person, a funeral mass is held for him in a Catholic Church.

 Following it, breakfast will be held which will take place at the deceased's house, this ceremony being the culminating point of the spiritual novena and the Ituto.